alfin K

 WiFi#

 My card is not supported currently but I heard drivers are on the way.
-So I had to use a package called wifibox which spins up a headless Alpine Linux on the built-in bhyve virtualisation tool.
+So I had to use a package called wifibox which spins up a headless Alpine Linux using the built-in bhyve virtualisation tool.
 It exposes sockets to control the wpa_supplicant on the guest machine to the host machine using socat.
-It worked really well.
-I have no issues with it.
+It worked really well but you have to give up some memory (around 150MB).

 Graphics#

-The real issue was with graphics.
 I have an all AMD machine meaning my CPU, iGPU, dGPU all of them are AMD.
 So drivers should never be an issue.
 I set up amdgpu and xorg.
 For some reason my primary GPU was always the dGPU.
 When I forced xorg to change primary to iGPU it would boot to a black screen.
-Not sure why this happens but if i were to guess it would be that the kernel finds the dGPU first since its at CPI:3:0:0 (iGPU is at 7:0:0) and flips the mux that way since my laptop is set to hybrid mode.
+Not sure why this happens but if I were to guess it would be that the kernel finds the dGPU first since its at PCI:3:0:0 (iGPU is at 7:0:0) and flips the mux that way since my laptop is set to hybrid mode.